bmralph87/Note-Taker/README.md

 ## Objective
 1. Install Express
-3. Create an index.js and page-template.js file
+2. Create a server.js file
+3. Install Heroku
-4. Generate an HTML file utlizing index.js and page-template.js, utlizing the command line for content
+4. Successfully generate a note-taker application to be deployed via Heroku file utlizing index.js and page-template.js, utlizing the command line for content
-5. Successfully generate a team profile app
-6. Add audio file via screencastify recording

 ## Description/Usage:
 Note-Taker is a Node.js command-line application that deploys a note-taking application using an Express.js back end and retrieves note data from a JSON file.
+It is deployed via Heroku.

 #### My repo can be found [Here](https://github.com/bmralph87/Note-Taker)